 Note: If you need extended time or another accommodation for disability, do not make an appointment online.
 You must make alternate testing arrangements with SBCC's Disabled Student Programs and Services (DSPS) Department prior to testing.
 For more information, visit sbcc.edu/dsps.
 To make an appointment for testing with an accommodation, call (805) 730-4164.

-2) Drop-In Assessment: Testing for Summer or Fall 2014 enrollment is also offered on a drop-in basis in the Assessment Center Computer Lab from April - August.
-Consult the monthly list of drop-in testing hours carefully (hours vary) and plan to test on a scheduled testing day/time.
+Consult the monthly list of drop-in testing hours carefully (hours and testing days vary) and plan to test on a scheduled testing day/time.
 No appointment is required but all tests must be completed by closing.
 Be sure to bring your completed REAP test preparation & check-in sheet with you to drop-in testing.